Love it or hate it, the venerable business meeting can be an opportunity to improve your visibility and advance your career in accounting and finance.

 Here are 10 pointers — five for those who have been invited to the business meeting, and five for those who are running it.

-First, for employees, or those who participate, meetings can give you a chance to contribute and shine.
+First, for those who participate, meetings can give you a chance to contribute and shine.
 Here are a few ideas to do your best at every business meeting.

 1. Respond promptly to an invite

-This is not only courteous but also helps the meeting organizer know whether the scheduled time will work.
+This is not only courteous but also helps the meeting organizer know whether you got the invitation and that the scheduled time will work.